ranisalt/node-argon2/README.md

 ```

 ### Differences from [node-argon2-ffi](https://github.com/cjlarose/argon2-ffi)
-The interface of both are very similar, notably node-argon2-ffi splits the
+The interface of both are very similar, notably, node-argon2-ffi splits the
 argon2i and argon2d function set, but this module also has the argon2id option,
 which node-argon2-ffi **does not support**.
 Also, while node-argon2-ffi
 suggests you promisify `crypto.randomBytes`, node-argon2 library does that